Scroll down for more information

-Satya films workshops are run by Sky in collaboration with a close team of professional filmmakers and experienced creative educators.
+Satya films workshops are overseen by Satya Director Sky who works with a close team of professional filmmakers and experienced creative educators.
 Satya workshops can be tailored to any age group and setting, and they can be taster sessions or in-depth intensives resulting in a finished film.
-We provide a supportive and creative environment where participants can draw upon film, animation and music to explore and create.
+We provide a supportive and creative environment where participants can draw upon film, animation, drama and music to explore and create.

-Get in touch and Sky will be happy to work out a tailored education package to suit your organisation or group.
+Get in touch and we will be happy to work out a tailored education package to suit your organisation or group.

 Check out some of the films that have come out of Satya workshops!